-- a) Advertisement signs shall only advertise services and products available on the premises to which it relates.
-Third party advertising not permitted. - b) Advertisement signs must be contained wholly within the property boundaries of a lot and a nil setback may apply where the sign will not overhang and the sign and its footings will not encroach into any reserve (including road reserve). - c) Advertisement signs that cause or are likely to cause interference with or be hazardous to vehicular traffic and pedestrians, are prohibited. - d) Street numbering shall be incorporated into advertisement signage, and shall be clearly visible from the street. - e) Except where required by clause 5.3 of this Policy, development approval is not required where the content of an approved advertisement sign is proposed to be changed, provided the dimensions, location and structure remain unchanged, and the wording is not of an offensive nature. - f) Advertisement signs shall not be located in a location or manner that unreasonably obstructs the view of existing public artwork or murals. - g) Signs are required to be securely fixed to the structure by which it is supported. - h) A signage strategy is required for multiple signs on a single property and/or lot. - i) Where a proposed sign is exempt, the applicant is to provide written correspondence of the proposed signage for the Shire to keep on record. - j) Signs needs to be of a high quality, and maintained to a high quality.
+- a) Advertisement signs shall only advertise services and products available on the premises where the sign is located.
+Third party advertising not permitted. - b) Advertisement signs must be contained wholly within the property boundaries of a lot and a nil setback may apply where the sign will not overhang and the sign and its footings will not encroach into any reserve (including road reserve). - c) A sign is not to be erected or installed within 1.5m of any part of a crossover or street truncation and is not to cause interference with or be hazardous to vehicular traffic and pedestrians. - d) Street numbering shall be incorporated into advertisement signage, and shall be clearly visible from the street. - e) Except where required by clause 5.3 of this Policy, development approval is not required where the content of an approved advertisement sign is proposed to be changed, provided the dimensions, location and structure remain unchanged, and the wording is not to be of an offensive nature. - f) Advertisement signs shall not be located in a location or manner that unreasonably obstructs the view of existing public artwork or murals. - g) Signs are required to be securely fixed to the structure by which it is supported. - h) A signage strategy is required for multiple signs on a single property and/or lot. - i) Where a proposed sign is exempt, the applicant is to provide written correspondence of the proposed signage for the Shire to keep on record. - j) Signs needs to be of a high quality, and maintained to a high quality.
 If in the opinion of the local government, the sign is in conflict with the aims of the Scheme the local government may require the owner of the advertisement to repair or remove the advertisement.